Best for

 Source: WhereNext Global Relocation Index 2026 · CC BY 4.0

-Strong Contender — strongest in safety and healthcare.
+Strong Contender — strongest in healthcare and safety.

 Quick answer

-Australia ranks #17 of 95 countries on the WhereNext composite score (66/100), with strongest scores in safety and healthcare and watch areas in affordability and career.
-Estimated 2026 single-person cost of living in Australia is around $3,350/month.
+Australia ranks #7 of 95 countries on the WhereNext Global Relocation Index 2026 (composite score 68/100), with strongest scores in healthcare and infrastructure and watch areas in affordability and safety.
+Estimated 2026 single-person cost of living in Australia is around $2,520/month.
+Best fit profile: career climber.
 Composite score uses 7 dimensions (cost, safety, healthcare, education, career, lifestyle, infrastructure) sourced from World Bank ICP, UNDP HDI, IEP Global Peace Index, OECD PISA, and EF EPI.

 Last updated: May 2026 · Cost-of-living estimate is a 2026 single-person model based on the WhereNext cost index.
 Use the Cost of Living tool for city-level detail.